coretechonomy/docs/docs/guides/chrome-profiles.md

 1. On your computer, open Chrome.
 2. At the top right, click `Profile` <FontAwesomeIcon icon={faUserCircle} />.
-3. Choose the profile you want to switch to \.
+3. Choose the profile you want to switch to.

 ### Change a name, photo, or color